Education > Course - ATTMA Air Tightness Testing Training

 Air Tightness Testing is the recognised method used to measure the total air lost through leaks in the building fabric via through gaps, holes and cracks etc.

 This course explains the process and provides “hands-on” training for tests commonly performed on the building envelope.
-It provides both the knowledge and understanding required to air tightness test single dwellings, simple dwellings, non-simple dwellings and other small simple buildings including:
+It provides both the knowledge and understanding required to air tightness test single dwellings, simple dwellings, non-simple dwellings and other small simple buildings including :

-The course is divided into two parts
+This course is divided into two Parts

 Prior Knowledge